vstadnytskyi/intel-realsense-devices/docs/source/driver.rst

 * The driver class is configured to run for the realsense intel L515, D435i and D455 cameras.

+Driver is the lowest level that communicates with the camera.
+It sets up the pipelines for different channels to pull images/data from.

 To set up a driver:

 .. code-block:: python